cc9-emoto/emoto-live/README.md

 - Powered by AI Facial Analysis

 ## Tech used
+- React
 - Spotify.API
 - MS Azure
-- IndexDB
+- IndexedDB
-- AWS lambda
+- AWS Lambda functions
+- Three.js
+- Anime.js

 ## How to use